 If you have not been successful in gaining the school place you want (in either process), we will write to you explaining why.
-We only refuse admission requests when the year group you're asking for has no more physical space to accommodate more children, and to admit one more child would cause prejudice to those already in the school.
+The main reason for refusing admission requests is when the year group you're asking for has no more physical space to accommodate more children and they have met their Admissions Number.
+To admit one more child would therefore cause prejudice to those already in the school.

-An appeal pack will be provided in all cases unless your child is/will be of Nursery age; this is the only year group that parents cannot appeal for as it is not compulsory education.
+Information on how to appeal will be provided in all cases, unless your child is/will be of Nursery age; this is the only year group that parents cannot appeal for as it is not compulsory education.